 What Happened To Their Wives?

 The wives of both William Burke and William Hare were released following the trial in December 1828.
 Burke’s wife, Helen McDougal was recognised by a mob after returning back home and is rumoured to have been seen in the North East of England before dying in Australia in the 1860s.
 Hare’s wife, Margaret Laird is said to have secured a passage on board the Fingail, sailing to Belfast.
-She was possibly sighted in Pair in the 1850s working as a nursemaid.
+She was possibly sighted in Paris in the 1850s working as a nursemaid.

 William Burke insisted that his wife Helen McDougal was innocent throughout the ten-month killing spree, insisting on her innocence all the way to the scaffold.
-Although there is evidence to suggest that she was more involved in events than perhaps Burke let on.
+However, there is evidence to suggest that she was more involved in events than perhaps Burke let on.

 Described as having a ‘dull morose disposition’, it is believed that the pair had a genuine affection for each other despite the battles between them that ensued on Edinburgh’s streets.

-One fellow Irish-man, James Maclean, goes so far as saying that ‘the pair led a most unhappy life, everlasting quarrelling’.
+One fellow Irishman, James Maclean, goes so far as saying that ‘the pair led a most unhappy life, everlasting quarrelling’.